 - Or any other equivalent (see details of international qualifications)

-Candidates are required to have Mathematics plus Physics or Chemistry either to A-level, or to Advanced Higher or Higher Level in the IB, or an equivalent qualification.
+Candidates are required to have Mathematics plus Physics or Chemistry either to A-level, or to Advanced Higher, or Higher Level in the IB, or an equivalent qualification.
 Chemistry or Physics are also highly recommended as a third subject.
-Biology, Geology or Further Mathematics can also be helpful to candidates in completing this course.
+Biology, Geology or Further Mathematics can also be helpful to candidates in completing this coursel.

 All candidates must follow the application procedure as shown in how to apply.
 The information below gives specific details for students applying for this course.